Nutri-Score

-The Nutri-Score, also known as the 5-Colour Nutrition label or 5-CNL, is a five-colour nutrition label and nutritional rating system, and an attempt to simplify the nutritional rating system demonstrating the overall nutritional value of food products.
+The Nutri-Score, also known as the 5-Colour Nutrition label or 5-CNL, is a five-colour nutrition label and nutritional rating system that attempts to provide simplified information about the overall nutritional value of food products.
 It assigns products a rating letter from A (best) to E (worst), with associated colors from green to red.
+High content of fruits and vegetables, fibers, protein and healthy oils (rapeseed, walnut and olive oils, rule added in 2019) per 100 g of food product promote a preferable score, while high content of energy, sugar, saturated fatty acids, and sodium per 100 g promote a detrimental score.

+France was the first country to use the system and it has been recommended by other European Union countries as well as the European Commission and the World Health Organization.
+Due to the system's methodology, its implementation for general use is controversial in some EU countries.

+History and origin

 This system was selected by the French government in March 2017 to be displayed on food products after it was compared against several labels proposed by industry or retailers.
 The system relies on the computation of a nutrient profiling system derived from the United Kingdom Food Standards Agency nutrient profiling system (FSA score).
 It was created by Santé Publique France, the French public health agency, based on the work of Serge Hercberg from Sorbonne Paris North University.
 Other bodies involved in the development of the system included the Agency for Food, Environmental and Occupational Health and Safety (ANSES) and the High Council for Public Health (HCSP).

-The system has been recommended by other European Union countries as well as the European Commission and the World Health Organization.

-Due to the system's methodology, its implementation for general use is controversial in some EU countries.
+At the end of April 2023, the competent authorities of the countries that have adopted the Nutri-Score announced that its algorithm would be updated and in 2025, the European Union reportedly abandoned plans to make the Nutri-Score mandatory across all member states.